 - The Florida case did not result in a Florida criminal conviction.
 Either the Florida conviction was withheld (withhold adjudication) or the Florida criminal defendant was acquitted after a trial (found not guilty).

-- There are certain Florida charges that may not be sealed.
+- There are certain charges that may not be sealed.
 For a list of Florida’s disqualifying charges, see Florida Statute Section 907.041.

 - You must go through Florida’s Criminal Record Sealing Process.